andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="inactive">Optimizing</div>
 </div>

-<h2>Alternative: UUID Primary Keys</h2>
+<h2>Primary Key Alternative: UUID v7</h2>

-- Postgres 18 can generate UUID V7 values natively, useful as primary keys
+- Postgres 18 can generate UUID V7 values natively using `uuidv7()` function<sup><a href="#footnote-1-5">5</a></sup>
-- UUIDs avoid integer conflicts with multiple primary instances, which could be a reason to chose them
+- UUIDs avoid primary key conflicts when generating from multiple instances.
+We can also achieve that with CPKs and discrete tenant placement.

 ---
 <style scoped>